-I am based near Ely, Cambridgeshire and will visit clients within post code areas CB6, CB7 and CB8 and when time allows will consider home visits in other areas up to a 30 mile travelling distance from my home.
-I currently see most of my clients in my private clinics in Cambridge, Bury St Edmunds and St Ives as this makes best use of my time and means I can see families as promptly as possible.
+I am based near Ely, Cambridgeshire and will visit consider home visits in areas up to a 30 mile travelling distance from my home when I have capacity.
+I currently see most of my clients in my private clinics in Cambridge, Bury St Edmunds and St Ives as this makes best use of time and means I can see families as promptly as possible.

 - My Medical Defence Union member number is 538899G